-- Needle biopsy.
-After an anesthetic is given, the healthcare provider inserts the biopsy needle
+Needle biopsy.
+After an anesthetic is given, the healthcare provider inserts the biopsy needle into

-- Open biopsy.
-After an anesthetic is given, the healthcare provider makes an incision in the skin
+Open biopsy.
+After an anesthetic is given, the healthcare provider makes a cut (incision) in the

-If your healthcare provider wants to sample a specific area of the kidney, the biopsy
+If your healthcare provider wants to sample a certain part of the kidney, the biopsy

-may be guided by ultrasound, fluoroscopy, or computed tomography.
+may be guided by ultrasound, fluoroscopy, or CT.

 Why might I need a kidney biopsy?

-Your kidneys are a pair of purplish-brown organs.
+Your kidneys are a pair of purple-brown organs.
 They sit below the ribs toward the

 middle of the back.
 The kidneys:

-- Produce erythropoietin, a hormone that aids the formation of red blood cells
+Produce a hormone (erythropoietin) that helps form red blood cells

 When your kidney function is abnormal, a kidney biopsy may be done to: